Spencer-Sch/Calculator_2.0/README.md

 - Corrected button combo portion of test descriptions in backspaceLogic.test.js

 - Began transfering logic for 'decimal' using TDD.
 Tests passing successfully.
 To Be Continued...

+day 13

+Update #1

+- Successfully finished transfering logic from "decimal" using TDD.
+All tests passing successfully.

+- Transfered "negate" logic.
+Wrote tests for negate.
+All tests passing successfully.